RajatGarg97/Screen-Recorder/README.md

 Link to the build v1.0.0 is here: <a href = 'https://drive.google.com/file/d/1x7ntHEnIdoP6EszgA0aM2qL7ytENIQus/view?usp=sharing' target='_blank'>
 Screen Recorder v1.0.0 </a>

+## Features of Screen Recorder v1.0.0

+- Simple and easy-to-use user interface
+- Provides dedicated screen recording of an application window

 ## How to Use

 - Download the zip file from the link above.